-The Town has a local lab perform grit analysis on catch basin cleanings from stormwater drainage systems if necessary.
+The Town has a local lab perform grit analysis on catch basin cleanings from stormwater drainage systems before material is hauled to E.S.M.I. in Loudon, NH to be incinerated.
 NHDES does not routinely require stormwater-only catch basin cleanings to be tested before disposal, unless there is evidence that they have been contaminated by a spill or some other means.